World’s largest virtual agentic engineering & quality conference

 Here are the steps to perform low code test automation:

 KaneAI is TestMu AI's GenAI-native test agent.
-Instead of writing scripts, you describe a flow in plain English, and KaneAI plans the steps, resolves the elements, and turns the description into an executable test.
-That lets QA engineers, developers, and even product managers author coverage without learning a framework.
+Instead of writing scripts, you describe a flow in plain English, and KaneAI plans the steps, resolves the elements, and produces an executable test, no framework required.

 To explore in more detail, check out this guide on web app testing with KaneAI.